 "When you realize, 'Wait a minute, it is you.'
 Now you can correct it.
 Now, all healing, all regeneration of a marriage, of a life starts from you admitting your own faults."

 Last week it was announced that in 2020, Terry Crews would be inducted into the Hollywood Walk of Fame with stars Julia Roberts, Spike Lee, Wendy Williams and more.
 He told "The View" that when he first started dating Rebecca King Crews, he told her that they would play in the NFL, move to Los Angeles to make movies and then get a star on the infamous Walk of Fame.

 "This is literally more than I could ever ask or think.
 It's one of those things where I'm living in a dream.
 I'm scared to wake up," Crews told "The View" co-hosts.
 "All the things that I have ever dreamed have come true, and I'm just so thankful.
 I'm the most grateful man in Hollywood, period."

-The couple has four children together and have stuck by each other through think and thin.
+The couple has five children together and have stuck by each other through think and thin.
 He told "The View" that "it was me and my wife together" and her support that made his career what it is today.